tipi-build/docs/05-dependencies.md

 Every *key* of the JSON object represent a _library in repository URI_.

 - `"gh-user/repo"`: repository at `https://github.com/gh-user/repo`
-- `"boostorg/boost"`: repository at `https://github.com/boostorg/boost` with the specific tag "boost-1.82.0" and requested to be built by cmake.
+- `"boostorg/boost"`: repository at `https://github.com/boostorg/boost` with the specific tag "boost-1.82.0" and requested to be built by CMake.
 - `"gh-user/another-repo@file://repo-sub/folder"`: library residing in `./repo-sub/folder/` of the _GitHub.com_ repository at `https://github.com/gh-user/another-repo`
 - `"file://local-subfolder"`: library residing in the same file tree at `./local-subfolder`